AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/index.rst

 Then, a new product the :need:`CALC2` is defined, in the same way.
 |BR|
-It has only one (tricky) additional requirement; which makes both implementation and validation (testing) more defiant.
-Again, a nice :ref:`graph <demo2_graph>` is shown.
+Even it has only one (*puzzling*) additional requirement; that one makes both the implementation and the validation burdensome.
+And changes the test-cases completely; as shown in :ref:`its requirement-traceability graph <demo2_graph>`.

 Likewise, we could add more demo’s with more and more specifications, tests and *need* at multiple-levels; but you will get the idea: By simple ‘defining’ the needs, it becomes possible to get insight; independent of the size of the products